serghine-abdelillah/MachineLearning-Projects/README.md

-# Machine Learning
+#🧠 Machine Learning Projects

-This repo contains the projects that shape my Ai skills and make innovative ideas
+This repository contains a collection of machine learning and data science projects that demonstrate different techniques, workflows, and applications.
+Each project is built from scratch, following the full pipeline of data preprocessing, analysis, modeling, and evaluation.